 We will also have talks over the next 3 weeks from the academics, look out for tickets being released soon but dates for your diary:

 27 August 4pm- Professor Lillian Edwards

-Inspace is part of the Centre for Design Informatics and acts as a collaborative hub; commissioning and producing creative activity that unlocks digital technology and explores its role in society.
+Inspace is part of the Institute for Design Informatics and acts as a collaborative hub; commissioning and producing creative activity that unlocks digital technology and explores its role in society.
 Our public programme will connect data, research and creative talent. https://inspace.ed.ac.uk

 Image Credit: Still from Universal Everything, Walking City.